Charles Blount, 8th Baron Mountjoy: Military career

 Between 1586 and 1598, Charles spent most of his time on the Continent, serving in the Netherlands and Brittany.
-He joined Lord Essex and Sir Walter Raleigh in their expedition to the Azores in 1597, along with his distant cousin, Sir Christopher Blount.
-(Sir Christopher had married Essex's mother, Lettice Knollys, Dowager Countess of Leicester, and he was afterwards executed for complicity in Essex's treason.)
+He joined Essex and Walter Raleigh in their expedition to the Azores in 1597, along with his cousin Christopher.
+He was frequently absent from court to further his military career.
+In response, the Queen states to him that "you shall go when I send you; in the mean time, see that you lodge in the court where you may follow your books, read, and discourse of warre".